 ‘yes' failed because: not a boolean

 I was setting a lot of variables before the related package was required.
-I also found settings for variables that do not exist anymore.
+I also found settings for variables that do not exist any more.
 Why Emacs was not catching these errors upon loading is still an ongoing investigation.

 validate